A Comprehensive Survey of Continual Learning: Theory, Method and Application: Method

-As a pioneer work, LwF \cite{li2017learning} and LwF.MC \cite{rebuffi2017icarl} learn \emph{new training samples} while using their predictions from the output head of the old tasks to compute the distillation loss.
-LwM \cite{dhar2019learning} exploits the attention maps of new training samples for KD.
-EBLL \cite{rannen2017encoder} learns task-specific autoencoders and prevents changes in feature reconstruction.
-GD \cite{lee2019overcoming} further distills knowledge on the large stream of \emph{unlabeled data} available in the wild.
+As a pioneer work, LwF~\cite{li2017learning} and LwF.MC~\cite{rebuffi2017icarl} learn \emph{new training samples} while using their predictions from the output head of the old tasks to compute the distillation loss.
+LwM~\cite{dhar2019learning} exploits the attention maps of new training samples for KD.
+EBLL~\cite{rannen2017encoder} learns task-specific autoencoders and prevents changes in feature reconstruction.
+GD~\cite{lee2019overcoming} further distills knowledge from massive \emph{unlabeled data} available in the wild.
 When old training samples are faithfully recovered, the potential of function regularization can be largely released.
-Thus, function regularization often collaborates with replaying a few \emph{old training samples}, such as iCaRL \cite{rebuffi2017icarl}, EEIL \cite{castro2018end}, LUCIR \cite{hou2019learning_lucir}, PODNet \cite{douillard2020podnet}, SS-IL \cite{ahn2021ss}, DER \cite{buzzega2020dark}, etc., discussed latter in Sec.~\ref{Sec.4.2_Replay}.
-On the other hand, sequential Bayesian inference over function space can be seen as a form of function regularization, which generally requires storing some old training samples (called ``coreset'' in literature), such as FRCL \cite{titsias2019functional}, FROMP \cite{pan2020continual} and S-FSVI \cite{rudner2022continual}.
-For conditional generation, the \emph{generated data} of previously-learned conditions and their output values are regularized to be consistent between the old and new models, such as MeRGANs \cite{wu2018memory_mrgan}, DRI \cite{wang2022continual_dri} and LifelongGAN \cite{zhai2019lifelong_gan}.
+Thus, function regularization often collaborates with replaying a few \emph{old training samples}, such as iCaRL~\cite{rebuffi2017icarl}, EEIL~\cite{castro2018end}, LUCIR~\cite{hou2019learning_lucir}, PODNet~\cite{douillard2020podnet}, DER~\cite{buzzega2020dark}, etc., discussed latter in Sec.~\ref{Sec.4.2_Replay}.
+Besides, sequential Bayesian inference over function space can be seen as a form of function regularization, which generally requires storing some old training samples (called ``coreset'' in literature), such as FRCL~\cite{titsias2019functional}, FROMP~\cite{pan2020continual} and S-FSVI~\cite{rudner2022continual}.
+For conditional generation, the \emph{generated data} of previously-learned conditions and their output values are regularized to be consistent between the old and new models, such as MeRGANs~\cite{wu2018memory_mrgan}, DRI~\cite{wang2022continual_dri} and LifelongGAN~\cite{zhai2019lifelong_gan}.

-\subsection{Replay-based Approach}
+\subsection{Replay-Based Approach}

-We group the methods for approximating and recovering old data distributions into this direction (see Fig.~\ref{fig:Replay}).
+We group the methods for approximating and recovering old data distributions into this category (see Fig.~\ref{fig:Replay}).
 Depending on the content of replay, these methods can be further divided into three sub-directions, each with its own targets and challenges.